 The following process should be carried out:

-No change should be accrued in WTSA20, TSAG RG-WP should prepare a report and submit it to TSAG plenary in its October 2021 meeting.
+[No change should be accrued in WTSA20, TSAG RG-WP should prepare a report and submit it to TSAG plenary in its October 2021 meeting.
 In addition, TSAG is responsible to continue the discussion by staring the analytical study of the SG restructuring within period 2022 -2024 in collaboration with ITU membership together with ITU-T Bureau and its secretariats by providing statistics, reports and case studies to TSAG RG-WP meetings.
-Finally, all possible restructure options must be presented to WTSA2024.
+Finally, all possible restructure options must be presented to WTSA2024.]